Jaafar91/UML-to-DB-to-API/README.md

 - Navigate to python path or add the python path to the environment variables and run this command

     > python "..\examples\example1\out\api\api.py"

+# Run MSSQL Docker
+- NAvigate to MSSQL folder from your command line `..\docker\MSSQL`
+- Run docker-compose build

+    > docker-compose build

+    > docker-compose up

+- Somtimes it does not work with the above commands and will require to do it start it manually by executing this command:

+    > docker exec -it <containerName> "bash"

+- Then run the commands inside the `..\docker\MSSQL\config\setup.sh`